uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.3: Adding a collaborator.

 Repeat this process with each of your team members.
-Team members will need to accept the invitation in order to clone the repository to their desktop.
+Team members need to accept the invitation in order to clone the repository to their desktop.
 To do so, team members should login to the email associated with their GitHub account to find the invitation to your group repo.
 If you cannot find the email, check your spam folder, or search "\[year]_\[projectname]" and the email should show up.
 Click "view invitation" and, when redirected, "accept invitation".

 ### III.
 Cloning the Group Repo to Your Desktop